 He has also recorded his journeys in documentary films which have become classics of exploration and adventure.
 At film festivals they have won prizes for Best Cameraman, Best Film of the Sea and Best Adventure Film.
 Collected under the title TIME TRAVELLER, they have been screened on Discovery Channel, Sky Television, and National Geographic TV.

 In January 2005 he published VIKING, Odinn’s Child, the first volume in his historical fiction trilogy (Macmillan).
 Odinn’s Child entered the best seller lists, and was followed by VIKING, Sworn Brother, and VIKING King’s Man.
 The trilogy has been translated into languages ranging from Portuguese to Korean.
-THE ADVENTURES OF HECTOR LYNCH, Corsair (2007) began his next series of historical novels.
-Followed by Buccaneer (2008) and Sea Robber (2009), the three books took their seventeenth century hero on action-packed voyages to the farthest shores of the then known world.
+Corsair (2008) began his next series of historical novels, PIRATE, The Adventures of Hector Lynch.
+It was followed by Buccaneer (2008) and Sea Robber (2009), the three books took their seventeenth century hero on action-packed voyages to the farthest shores of the then known world.

 Tim Severin holds the Gold Medal of the Royal Geographical Society and the Livingstone Medal of the Royal Scottish Geographical Society.
 He has been conferred with the degree of Doctor of Letters, honoris causa, by Trinity College, Dublin, and by University College, Cork.